ironprogrammer/wp-hotfix-56970/README.md

 # Hotfix for Trac 56970

-Cleans `theme.json` cache, and resolves an inline CSS issue related to Gallery blocks when upgrading to WordPress 6.1.1 from 5.8 through 6.0.3.
-Global styles transient-based caching was introduced in 5.8.
+Cleans `theme.json` cache, and resolves an inline CSS issue related to Gallery blocks when upgrading to WordPress 6.1.1.
+Tested with starting version of 5.9.5 and 6.0.3.

 See <a href="https://core.trac.wordpress.org/ticket/56970">Trac 56970</a> for additional details.